foundata/guidelines/oci-container-image-guide.md

 conclear release --source . --revision v1.2.3 --image app \
   --version 1.2.3 --profile foundata
 ```

+When exactly one release image is configured, `--image app` may be omitted;
+test-only dependencies do not count as release images.
+Platforms remain
+explicit. `conclear config show --version 1.2.3` reports effective defaults,
+runtime-profile mounts, pin limits and decision reasons without building or
+contacting registries.
+It also checks the rendered tags.
+An unused tag class or
+optional table need not be declared, but every release needs at least one final
+tag.
+Keep resource measurements and reviewed privilege requirements explicit.
+`adopt` leaves these owner decisions unresolved and validation reports them
+together; a generated draft is not evidence that the decisions were made.

 `doctor` diagnoses prerequisites without publishing or signing; the `release`
 command performs qualification through verified promotion.
 The